 We will also review your medical records and help you understand the value of all of the damages that you have suffered.
 You deserve to make a fair recovery for everything that the police officer has taken from you including but not limited to medical bills, lost income, physical pain, and emotional suffering.

 For more information, please contact us today via this website, by phone, or by text to schedule a free consultation.
-We would be pleased to meet with you in any of our Iowa offices, Cedar Rapids, Des Moines, or Quad Cities, or we will come to you if that is more convenient.
+We would be pleased to meet with you in any of our Iowa offices, Cedar Rapids, Des Moines, or Davenport, or we will come to you if that is more convenient.
 Together, we can stand up for your rights and hold the police accountable for any sexual misconduct that has occurred.
 Contact us online or call our office directly at 800.800.5678 to schedule your free consultation.